timmywertz/art-api-exam/instructions.md

 # Art

 Create a RESTful api that helps to manage a list of famous art.
-Include scripts to load data and indexes.
+Include scripts to load data.
 Provide developer documentation to minimize on-boarding friction.

 ## Getting Started